Jacob Lipkin: Early life

 Jacob Lipkin was born on April 19, 1909, to Russian-Jewish (now Ukrainian) immigrants.
 His parents immigrated to the United States during the period between 1890 and 1910 that saw more than 10 million European people come to the U.S.in the Settlement movement.
 According to Richard Rivera, Lipkin's biographer, Jacob was the 15th of 16 children and as the first of his family to be born in America "became a product of the Lower East Side".
 Jacob grew up in a community where social organizations such as The Educational Alliance, the Henry Street Settlement, and the Hebrew Immigrant Aid Society (HIAS) had been formed to facilitate the transition of “Americanization.”

 In the Newsday article, “A Sculptor's Love, Art Come Home,” by Samson Mulugeta, Rivera states that, “When he [Jacob] was 5, his father died, and he was sent to an orphanage.”
 Lipkin's father had worked for the New York Edison Company (previously Consolidated Edison), and although Jacob had adult siblings he was placed into an orphanage by his mother where he remained for three years.

 The “Sailor” by Jacob Lipkin, 1948 (bronze, 36 inches high).
 The only Lipkin sculpture ever cast in bronze, it was made to honor the 9,500 merchant marines killed in World War II.
 Originally donated to the Seamen's Church Institute of New York in 1953, it was stolen in 1973, then recovered in 2016.

 He was liberated from the orphanage three years later by one of his brothers seeking recusal from the military service in the Pancho Villa Expedition of 1917.

 Jacob Lipkin was apprenticed to a blacksmith at the age of 12.
 Four years later as a 16-year-old living on Manhattan's South Street, he lied about his age and sailed out on one of the last of commercial sailing ships—a 3-mast wooden barquentine—as a merchant seaman.
 For 11 years, Lipkin sailed the world aboard cargo ships and oil tankers before once again making New York City and the Lower East Side his home.

 Lipkin was described in the Newsday article “One Man's Poetry,” as a man “of immense curiosity” and “self-educated.”
-He was a great admirer of John Brown (abolitionist), and his avowed emphasis on racial equality.
+He was a admirer of John Brown (abolitionist), and his avowed emphasis on racial equality.